remlapmot/ivonesamplemr/site/README.md

 do ../dependency.do
 ```

-To build the website, either open the project in RStudio and in the *Build* pane click *Build Website*, or run in R
+To build the website, either open the project in RStudio and click the *Knit* button for each *.Rmd* file.

+For some reason opening the *Build* pane clicking *Build Website*, or running in R
 ```r
 rmarkdown::render_site(encoding = 'UTF-8')
 ```
+fail.